The Boy in the Striped Pyjamas: Reception

 Rabbi Benjamin Blech offered a historical criticism, contending that the premise of the book and subsequent film – that there could be a child of Shmuel's age in Auschwitz – was impossible, writing of the book: "Note to the reader: there were no 9-year-old Jewish boys in Auschwitz – the Nazis immediately gassed those not old enough to work."
 Rabbi Blech affirmed the opinion of a Holocaust survivor friend that the book is "not just a lie and not just a fairytale, but a profanation."
 Students who read it, he warns, may believe the camps "weren't that bad" if a boy could conduct a clandestine friendship with a Jewish captive of the same age, unaware of "the constant presence of death."

 Holocaust scholar Henry Gonshak rebuts Blech's historical contention in his book, Hollywood and the Holocaust.
 He writes that "the rabbi found implausible Shmuel's very existence in the camp," but states that "Blech is factually incorrect."
 While there were no female children, records have shown that in 1944 "there were 619 male children at the camp, ranging in age from one month to fourteen years old."

 Gonshak acknowledges that this presence of children does not take away from the thousands who were murdered in the gas chambers.

+The novel has been unfavourably contrasted with nonfiction accounts of the Holocaust such as Maus, with author Gwen C. Katz coining the term "pajamafication" to describe the practice of teaching history through sanitized, "kid-friendly" fictional works.
+She criticizes the book for basing it on a German boy rather than the Jewish victims, portraying him as innocently ignorant of the Holocaust, and using the story to trivialize the Holocaust.